egnha/valaddin/README.md

 While this works, it's not ideal, even in this simple situation, because

-* it's inconvenient for interactive use in the console: you have to declare a new function, and give it a new name (or copy-paste the original function body)
+* it's inconvenient for interactive use at the console: you have to declare a new function, and give it a new name (or copy-paste the original function body)

 * it doesn't catch all errors, only the first that occurs among the checks.